 When it comes to taxes and small business expenses, the general rule is that if it’s related to earning money for your business, you can claim it at tax time.
 “If you need it to do business, deduct it, but don’t try to stretch the rules,” says Toronto accountant Larry West.
 “The Canada Revenue Agency has the last word, so when in doubt, check their website for guidance.”
-Keep documents such as invoices and cancelled cheques to support your expense claims.
+Keep all back up documentation for your expenses to support your claims.

 Business Operating Expenses